login | register

 How Much time does it take ?

-In United States it then takes up to 30 days; sometimes it's quick though. in Pakistan it takes 4 days.
+In the United States it then takes up to 30 days; sometimes it’s quick though. in Pakistan it takes 4 days.

 See Also